SH-AWD

-On November 30, 2011, as part of the publicity surrounding the 2011 Tokyo Auto Show, Honda announced a new implementation of SH-AWD as part of its "Earth Dreams Technology".
-The new hybrid electric SH-AWD would be based on an all new 3.5 L V-6 alongside three electric motors and lithium-ion battery technology.
-The V-6 would be mated to a 30 kW electric motor which could operate independently of the V-6, unlike earlier mild hybrid Honda IMA configurations.
-In addition, each rear wheel would have a 20 kW electric motor that would operate independently, varying torque as conditions demand.
-On a turn, the electric motor would apply torque to the outside rear wheel, while the inside rear wheel motor would drag, amplifying the SH-AWD effect.
-At the same time, the dragging motor would act as a generator, feeding power to the outside wheel motor.
-If the lithium ion pack became depleted, the V-6 would power the front electric motor as generator to feed electricity to rear wheels while also charging the battery.
-A prototype of this system was shown in a test mule using an 8th generation North American version of the Honda Accord.

 Function

 Current SH-AWD configurations are all mated to a transverse engine, either a turbo-charged in-line four-cylinder Honda K-Series engine in the case of the RDX, or naturally aspirated V-6 versions of the Honda J-Series engine.
-The engines are mated to a front-wheel-drive transaxle without a center differential.
+The engines are mated to a front-wheel drive transaxle without a center differential.
 The transaxle is bolted to torque transfer unit that spins a center drive shaft that powers the rear differential unit.
 The rear differential is a T-shaped device.
 Power coming from the engine is transferred via a central hypoid gear that delivers power to each rear axle.
 Power to each axle is modulated by identical planetary gear sets and electromagnetic clutch packs which can vary incoming power side to side.

-As previously described, SH-AWD can vary torque side to side through the rear wheels.
+SH-AWD can vary torque side to side through the rear wheels.
 This ability to drive one of the rear wheels with more power is accomplished through overdriving the rear wheels with respect to the front wheels.
 The Acura RL is designed with a third planetary gear set and clutch pack that are packaged into a so-called "Acceleration Device", which is bolted in front of the rear differential unit.
 The Acceleration Device allows torque to be passed to the rear wheels at a near one to one ratio, but in cornering situations, the Acceleration Device variably increases the torque passed to the rear up to 5%, depending on the cornering situation.

 As of early 2010, SH-AWD has been implemented by Acura in two functionally similar, but mechanically different configurations, with and without Acceleration Device.
 The more complex SH-AWD version uses the Acceleration Device and can be found in: